kumuluz/kumuluzee-cors/README.md

 ```

 Configuration in config takes priority over values defined in CrossOrigin annotation.
 To load the annotation configration from config the key of the config must be the same as *name* parameter if name parameter is provided.
-If name parameter is not provided in annotation config key must equal to the name of the class, if annotation is ued on a class, or equal to the <name of class>-<name of method>, if annotation is used on method.
+If name parameter is not provided in annotation config key must equal to the name of the class, if annotation is used on a class, or equal to the <name of class>-<name of method>, if annotation is used on method.
 If multiple methods share the same name in the same class, annotations must have *name* provided to distinguish between them.

 Example of ***named*** CrossOrigin annotation: